OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 60 %
     :align: center

-.. tip::  You can return to the Front Page anytime by click on the home icon in the upper left corner.
+.. tip::  You can return to the front page anytime by click on the home icon in the upper left corner.

 Creating a new Content type
 ================================================================================

-Content types define the structure and fields of a specific content (e.g. the content type *Capital* contains the fields "name" and "location" to generate content elements for the respective capitals displayed on the map).
+Content types and fields define the structure  of a specific content (e.g. the content type *Capital* contains the fields "name" and "location" to generate content elements for the respective capitals displayed on the map).
 To create a new content type, follow the steps below.

 * Choose :menuselection:`Structure --> Content types` on the menu bar and click on **Add content type**